 Other forms of public safety technology can also lead to huge savings down the road.
 For instance, modern vehicle technology including PTO-driven pumps and auxiliary power units offer less expensive alternatives and can help departments save money on operating costs.

-Since departments are already often dealing with limited budgets, eliminating wasteful spending can have a huge impact.
+Considering agencies’ limited budgets, eliminating wasteful spending can have a huge impact.
 Public safety technology can be an extremely important tool to identify areas of overspend and reduce appropriately.

 In the long run, departments will be able to do more, for less.
 This helps your constituents, city officials, and first responders, a win-win all around.